KrisMelton/Project_4_Covid/README.md

 Synopsis:
 -
-Pull data from the World Health Organization to feed into an ARIMA Model (a type of Time Series Forecasting).
-We wanted to see if we could provide helpful data on the ongoing COVID-19 endemic.
+We pulled data from the World Health Organization to feed into an ARIMA Model (a type of Time Series Forecasting).
+Our intention was to see if we could provide helpful data on the ongoing COVID-19 endemic.

 Objectives: